Nexmo/station/app/views/contribute/guides/tutorials.md

 ```

 This content is provided directly in the tutorial configuration file as it is specific to the current tutorial and is not intended to be reused.
 Remember if you have language-specifc tutorials there will be one configuration file for each supported language.

+## Further information

+* See [Sending a Facebook message with Failover](/dispatch/tutorials/sending-facebook-message-with-failover/introduction) for an example of a single-language tutorial.
+* See [Creating a chat app](/client-sdk/tutorials/in-app-messaging/introduction) for an example of a multi-language tutorial.